 Motorcycle riders are more vulnerable to injury or being killed than any other automobile operator on the road.
-According to the National Highway Traffic Safety Administration (NHTSA), motorcyclist deaths occurred 28 times more frequently than fatalities in other vehicles, based on 2016 fatal crash data; amounting to 5,286 motorcyclists who lost their lives in accidents.
-The number of injured riders has yet to be determined, but 2015 data suggests it could be more than 88,000.
+According to the National Highway Traffic Safety Administration (NHTSA), motorcyclist deaths comprised of 14% of all traffic fatalities, based on 2021 crash data; amounting to 5,932 motorcyclists who lost their lives in accidents.
+The number of injured riders has yet to be determined, but 2021 data estimates that 82,686 motorcyclists were injured on the road.

-If you or a loved one has been involved in a motorcycle accident, contact the Austin motorcycle accident attorneys at Bonilla Law Firm.
+If you or a loved one has been involved in a motorcycle accident, contact the Austin motorcycle accident attorney at Bonilla Law Firm.
 Our Austin personal injury attorneys will help you achieve the justice you deserve for your motorcycle accident injuries.
-Contact us for a free consultation today.
+Our team handles cases on a contingency fee basis, so contact us for a free consultation today.

 Here are three important Texas state laws that are critical to your motorcycle safety: